-A few months ago, one of my friends (whose daughter is the same age as M) posted on Facebook asking for positive affirmations for toddlers to use with her little girl.
+A few months ago, one of my friends (whose daughter is the same age as my son) posted on Facebook asking for positive affirmations for toddlers to use with her little girl.

 As someone who loves affirmations for myself, I was shocked to realize that I had never thought to start affirmations with my boys!
 After all, developing habits of positive self-talk can never start too early.
 Using positive affirmations with your toddlers can help them develop awareness and mindfulness, a healthy coping mechanism, as well as grit and determination that can carry over into childhood and adulthood.

 As far as affirmations go, they can help to influence a child in 2 ways, cognitively and socio-emotionally, with the primary focus being on the latter.